1. Home

 Before focusing on each section one at a time, let’s look at some overall considerations for an outstanding event planner resume.

+• Concentrate on how you do your job.
 You wear many hats to make your events as successful as possible.
 Therefore, your event planner resume should selectively showcase your finest moments for each job function.
 While it’s important to talk about the types of events you have planned, the possibilities are endless.
 So concentrate on how you go about your job, not just what you do.

+• Include the right keywords.
+Optimize your resume with appropriate keywords, which you can usually find in the job advert.
 However effectively these stories are woven into your event planner resume, it will all be for naught if no human has a chance to read them.
 So above all, you must make sure your resume passes the ATS test.

-ATS stands for applicant tracking systems, automated technology that most large organizations use to sift through huge volumes of job applications submitted online.
 Your resume's first stepping stone to success in the recruitment process is getting past the ATS filtering algorithm.
 The software is programmed to search for a given list of specific keywords, and if your event planner resume falls short, it won't ever make it to the hiring manager's desk.
-No job candidate can afford for that to happen!

 The best resume format to highlight your value as an event planner is a structural decision.
 The most commonly used chronological resume format is ideal for most occupations, and likely suitable for your career highlights.
 It provides the most straightforward overview of a job applicant's work history, particularly if it follows a linear pattern of employee positions.

-But if the event planner role you are pursuing is a radical departure, or your job background has been less straightforward, take a look at alternative resume formats.
-Having a consulting background of contract work might be a reason to consider a functional resume structure.
-Your most relevant qualifications can thus be organized according to projects, clients or transferable skills.
+Having a history full of contract work might be a reason to consider a functional resume structure.
+Your most relevant qualifications can thus be organized according to projects, clients, or transferable skills.
 For even more versatility, a hybrid resume format combines both chronological and functional elements.

 Expert tip